LudovicLemaire/42-DSLR/README.md

 ```

 ### Data description
-This are some visualizations for dataset:
+These are some visualizations for dataset:

 |[describe.py](describe.py)      |[describe_object.py](describe_object.py)      |
 |--------------------------------|----------------------------------------------|